macrozzz/Sayo-Device-Macro-keyboard/README.md

 I will soon be programming some templates and share the file so you can preinstall it

-## Keys assigning is not the same in windows and mac
+## Keys assigning is not the same in windows and mac.
+For eg.